programmerq/letsalltrydocker/README.md

 ####stop

     $ docker stop datesleep

-    $ docker ps # no more datesleep listed, but it isn’t gone
+no more datesleep listed after stop, but it isn’t gone

-    $ docker ps -a # show all containers, including stopped
+    $ docker ps

+show all containers, including stopped

+    $ docker ps -a

 ####start